AmmarSyedK/DjangoVotingApp/README.md

-# Django Project - Voting App
+# Django Test Project - Voting App

 The objective of this project is to create a Voting Application using Django.
 In order to create a Voting App, there is several steps :